It is very important that men take on an active role in managing their own health.

 -Local anesthetic creams are sometimes used on the penis to decrease feeling & prolong the time before ejaculation.

-of the urinary system in males
+A basic review of the urinary system in males

 Both males & females normally have two kidneys that form the urine.
 This urine exits the kidneys by way of two tube-like structures (one for each kidney) called ureters which provide a passage for urine into the bladder where it is stored until it must be emptied.
 When the bladder is ready to be emptied, urine will flow out through another tube-like structure called the urethra.
 In males, unlike females, this urethra has to pass through the prostate gland which sits just below the bladder.
 The urethra then continues through the length of the penis & finally, urine exits the urethra at its external opening at the tip of the penis (where semen also exits on ejaculation).